Architecture of Fremantle Prison: Tunnels

 Increasing demand led to the construction of a reservoir in 1876, from which water was drawn, still pumped by prisoners.
 From 1888 to 1894, additional wells were built, connected by a series of tunnels or horizontal drives (Note: This provided a greater surface area allowing more water to be drawn) 20 m under the north-east of the prison.
 A steam pump was implemented, which drew 15000 impgal per hour of water into the new East Reservoir.
 In 1896, a town reservoir was constructed on Swanbourne Street, fed from the prison by a triple expansion steam-driven pump which could take more than 1 e6impgal per day from the prison tunnels.
 Prisoners, relieved of manual pumping, were employed to supply wood and stoke boilers.

 The Metropolitan Sewerage & Water Supply authority took over control of the pumping station from 1901 until 1910, when both the prison and town were connected to Perth's metropolitan water supply.
 The tunnels were closed in 1910, but the groundwater continued to be used for the prison's gardens.
 In 1989, oil leaking from nearby tanks contaminated the water.
 The pollution was eventually cleared by 1996 through bioremediation.

-Since the prison's closure the water supply system including the tunnels, were the subject of heritage studies, including a 2004 inspection by the Western Australia Maritime Museum.
+Since the prison's closure the water supply system including the tunnels, were the subject of heritage studies, including a 2004 inspection by the WA Maritime Museum.
 The tunnels were re-opened in mid-2005, and within one year the main shaft had been refurbished, including "installation of audio-visual equipment, railings and lighting as well as the removal of debris from the access shaft and tunnels, the creation of new steel platforms and ladders and the addition of extra limestone rocks in the tunnels to help lift users out of the water."